jonathanpeppers/spice/README.md

 rigamarole to me.
 Can we build mobile applications *without* design patterns?

-The idea is we could build apps in a simple way, in a similar vein (but not the same) as minimal APIs in ASP.NET Core:
+The idea is we could build apps in a simple way, in a similar vein as [minimal APIs in ASP.NET Core][minimal-apis] but for mobile & maybe one day desktop:

 ```csharp
 public class App : Application